Germany deports 28 Afghan nationals to their homeland, the first since the Taliban takeover in 2021

 While Hebestreit said the deportations have been in the works for months, they occurred a week after a deadly knife attack in the town of Solingen in which the suspect is a Syrian citizen who had applied for asylum in Germany.

 The suspect was supposed to be deported to Bulgaria last year but reportedly disappeared for a time and avoided deportation.
-He was ordered held Sunday on suspicion of murder and membership in a terrorist organization pending further investigation and a possible indictment.
+He was ordered to be held Sunday on suspicion of murder and membership of a terrorist organization pending further investigation and a possible indictment.

 The Islamic State militant group claimed responsibility for last Friday’s attack, without providing evidence.
 The extremist group said on its news site that the attacker targeted Christians and that he carried out the assaults “to avenge Muslims in Palestine and everywhere.”
 The claim couldn’t be independently verified.